dzieciou/dzieciou.github.io/docs/_posts/2021-05-03-annotating.md

 I want to assign products to shop departments they can be found in.

 Each product belongs to one and only one product category (e.g., ??).
-Product categories are organized into a taxonomy, there is a hierarchy of product categories.
+Product categories are organized into a taxonomy, i.e., there is a hierarchy of product categories.

 We assume that all products that (directly) belong to the same category, can be found in the same shop department.